Jdanyhc/NLP-Module-Project/README.md

 To do this, the following steps must be followed for each of the models since we must place our keys and credentials.

+**From the tests that I have done, the key that is generated is the same for the account and for all the services on the page, but I would not rule out that it could change, for that reason I would be careful and generate all 3.**

 enter the pages:

 https://rapidapi.com/gatzuma/api/deep-translate1/